Thank you for your interest in volunteering as a tutor with Action Tutoring.

 - Our programmes run over the course of the school terms.
 We do not work in schools during the summer holidays.
 Generally tutoring sessions take place early morning (8am), mid-morning (10am) or mid-afternoon (3pm).
 We only have Saturday sessions in London.

 - We run 'in person' tutoring sessions in the following regions: Birmingham, Bristol, Liverpool, London, Newcastle, Nottingham, Sheffield and Sussex.
 We also run online tutoring with schools in these cities and surrounding areas.
 Tutors located across England, Wales and Scotland can apply to support on an online programme.
+We do not accept tutors who currently live overseas.

 - We provide additional training for our online tutors, which introduces you to our virtual classroom.
 You will need to be confident using online tools and platforms and have a desktop/laptop, webcam and internet access to ensure the tutoring is a positive experience for both you and your pupils.